top of page

 Forensic Consulting

-Dr. Bashah is approved to evaluate and provide therapy for the Arizona State Board of Nursing and Arizona Medical Board.
+Dr. Bashah is an approved independent evaluator for the Arizona State Board of Nursing and Arizona Board of Psychologist Examiners for fitness for duty evaluations.

 Check out our Podcast